In this post, I want to expose and highlight some potential myths that may undermine effective training.

 What most coaches tend to forget is that feedback can be acquired through many different routes and methods.

 Feedback is always available as a natural consequence of performing an action.
-Scientist call this intrinsic feedback.
+Scientists call this intrinsic feedback.

 For example…a child will be able to see, feel and sometimes hear the consequence of a pass in soccer without receiving any feedback from the coach…its basic trial and error.